 A note for LaTeX users

-: If you are using LaTeX, Max Bane has kindly created a LaTeX class file
+: If you are using LaTeX, András Bárány has kindly created a LaTeX class file

 which should make it easier for you to follow this style sheet.
+If you have previously been using Max Bane's LaTeX class file, please switch to András Bárány's.
 If there are discrepancies between this style sheet and the LaTeX class file, this style sheet is authoritative.

 : This is the most important item in making sure that there are no production problems.